Brian P. Gladnick, M.D.

 Dr. Gladnick's clinical interests include the direct anterior (DA) approach total hip replacement, in which he has completed subspecialty training at the Schulthess Klinik in Zürich, Switzerland, in addition to his residency and fellowship experiences.
 He is also interested in unicompartmental (partial) and total knee replacement, treatment of periprosthetic fractures, and complex revision hip and knee replacement.
-Dr. Gladnick utilizes advanced technologies, including computer navigation, robotic arm assistance, automated impaction, and intra-operative fluoroscopy, to enhance surgical accuracy and precision in the operating room.
+Dr. Gladnick utilizes advanced technologies, including artificial intelligence, computer navigation, robotic arm assistance, automated impaction, and intra-operative fluoroscopy, to enhance surgical accuracy and precision in the operating room.

 Dr. Gladnick Specializes In:

 Partial (Unicompartmental) Knee Replacement

 Total Knee Replacement

 Computer Navigated Joint Replacement

 Revision Hip and Knee Replacement

 - Bachelor of Arts, Honors Degree With Distinction, University of Delaware, Newark, DE

 - Weill Medical College – Cornell University, New York, NY

 - New York-Presbyterian/Weill Cornell Medical Center, New York, NY